-The 2016 statutory triennial revaluation of the Pension Fund estimated the deficit on the Fund to be $\pounds 235M$ .and the funding level to be \$2.8%.This compares to a deficit at the previous revaluation in 2013 of $\pounds 365M$ and a corresponding funding level of 71.8%.
+The triennial valuation undertaken as at 31 March 2016 covers the financial assumptions for 2019/20.
+The actuary estimated the deficit of the Fund to be £235m and the funding level to be 82.8%.
+This compared to a deficit at the previous valuation in 2013 of £365m and a corresponding funding level of 71.8%.
+The triennial valuation also sets the individual contribution rate to be paid by each employer from 1 April 2017 to 31 March 2020.

 The contribution rates are made of two values, the Primary and Secondary rate.
-The Primary rate is the payroll weighted average of the underlying individual employer primary rates and the Secondary rate is the total of the underlying individual employer Secondary rates (before applyin any pre-payment or capitalisation of future contributions).
+The Primary rate is the payroll weighted average of the underlying individual employer primary rates and the Secondary rate is the total of the underlying individual employer Secondary rates (before applying any pre-payment or capitalisation of future contributions).